supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/14-Synapselink-cosmos.md

 > **Note**: In reality, the analytical store would contain a much larger volume of data, written to the store by an application.
 These few items will be sufficient to demonstrate the principle in this exercise.

-## Configure Synapse Link in Azure Synapse Analytics
+## Task 3: Configure Synapse Link in Azure Synapse Analytics

 Now that you have prepared your Azure Cosmos DB account, you can configure Azure Synapse link for Azure Cosmos DB in your Azure Synapse Analytics workspace.